What is civic literacy?

 Civic literacy is the knowledge and skills you need to participate in making change in your community.
 In Canada, this includes:

-· Knowing how the government works
+- Knowing how the government works

-· Rights and responsibilities of citizens and elected members of government
+- Rights and responsibilities of citizens and elected members of government

 When you have strong civic literacy skills, you know how to make your voice heard by all levels of government—before, during and after an election.
 We want every Canadian to vote, and every person to let the country know their beliefs, needs and wants.

-That’s why this year, ABC Life Literacy Canada partnered with Elections Canada to examine how we’re teaching Canadians about the democratic process—and how we can open it up to everyone, including adults with low literacy skills.
+That’s why ABC Life Literacy Canada partnered with Elections Canada to examine how we’re teaching Canadians about the democratic process—and how we can open it up to everyone, including adults with low literacy skills.

 ABC Life Literacy Canada is committed to:

-·Review civic education materials to ensure they can be accessed by adults who struggle with reading and writing
+- Reviewing civic education materials to ensure they can be accessed by adults who struggle with reading and writing

-·Conducting research into civic literacy, including effective strategies for teaching it, and how it relates to adults with low literacy
+- Conducting research into civic literacy, including effective strategies for teaching it, and how it relates to adults with low literacy

-·Creating recommendations for improving existing civic education tools across Canada
+- Creating recommendations for improving existing civic education tools across Canada

-A Guide to Voting: A Literacy Practitioner Workbook for Voting in the 2015 Federal Election.
+ABC Life Literacy Canada partnered with Elections Canada to create A Guide to Voting: A Literacy Practitioner Workbook for Voting in the 2019 Federal Election.